Estadio Benito Villamarín: After the Benito Villamarín era

 In 1958, the extension of the northern and southern stands was carried out by the architect Antonio Delgado y Roig.
 In 1959 electric lighting was installed with 4 towers of 48 spotlights each.

-On August 12, 1961, the stadium became owned property by Real Betis.
+On 12 August 1961, the stadium became owned property by Real Betis.
 Few days later, the stadium was renamed after Benito Villamarín who served as the club president between 1955 and 1965.
 The stadium was blessed by Cardinal José Bueno y Monreal.

 Between 1971 and 1973, the northern and southern stands were entirely demolished to be rebuilt.
 With continuous expansion works during the 1970s, the capacity of the stadium was increased up to 48,500 spectators.
 However, major renovation works were carried out between 1979 and 1982 for the 1982 FIFA World Cup and the capacity of the stadium was increased up to 50,253.
 The stadium hosted 2 group matches during the tournament.

 Current status

 In 1997, the stadium was renamed after the then-club president Manuel Ruiz de Lopera.
 However in 2010, Real Betis fans voted to change the name of the stadium back to honor former club president Benito Villamarín.

 In 2016, the southern stand of the stadium was demolished for expansion.
-After the most recent redevelopments, the total capacity of the stadium was increased from 52,000 to 60,720.
+After the most recent redevelopments, the total capacity of the stadium was increased from 52,000 to 60,721.
 The expansion work was completed in August 2017 in time for the 2017–18 La Liga season.

+In 2025, renovation of Benito Villamarin had begun main stand and move to Estadio de La Cartuja from 2025.